Human Papillomavirus (HPV) Infection

 • Anogenital warts are caused by human papillomavirus (HPV), most commonly types 6 and 11.

-• HPV types 16 and 18 cause about 70% of cervical cancers and can cause cancer in other areas, including the vulva, vagina, penis, anus, and oropharynx.
+• HPV types 16 and 18 cause approximately 70% of cervical cancers and can cause cancer in other areas, including the vulva, vagina, penis, anus, and oropharynx.

 • Diagnose warts by inspection; HPV testing is available to screen for cervical cancer.